seamplex/feenox/doc/sds.md

  3. both.

 Definitions are English _nouns_ and instructions are English _verbs_.
-In the example above, `PROBLEM` is a definition because it tells FeenoX about something it has to do, but does not do anything actually.
+In the example above, `PROBLEM` is a definition because it tells FeenoX about something it has to do (i.e. that it has to solve a three-dimensional problem), but does not do anything actually.
+On the other hand, `READ_MESH` is both a definition and an instruction: it defines that there exists a mesh named `nafems-le10.msh` which might be referenced later (for example in an `INTEGRATE` or `WRITE_MESH` instructions), but it also asks FeenoX to read the mesh at that point of the instruction list (more details below).
+Finally, `PRINT` is a primary keyword taking different types and number or arguments.
+It is an instruction because it does not define anything, it just asks FeenoX to print the value of the function named `sigmay` evaluated at\ $2000,0,300$.
+In this case, `sigmay` is a function which is implicitly defined when `PROBLEM` is set to `mechanical`.
+If `sigmay` was referenced before `PROBLEM`, FeenoX would not find it.
+And if the problem was of any other type, FeenoX would not find it even when referenced from the last line of the input file.

 ### Simple inputs {#sec:simple}